Matty Nicholson: Background

-Born in Halifax, West Yorkshire, Nicholson played his amateur rugby league for Siddal.
+Born on 18 July 2003, in Halifax, West Yorkshire, Nicholson played his amateur rugby league for Siddal.

 Playing career

 Wigan

 Nicholson started his professional career at Wigan Warriors.
 He made his senior debut in 2021 on loan at Newcastle Thunder, and was loaned out again to the club at the start of the 2022 season.
 In May 2022, Nicholson made his Super League debut for Wigan, scoring two tries in a 22–32 defeat against Huddersfield Giants.

 Warrington

-In June 2022, Warrington Wolves announced the signing of Nicholson on a three-and-a-half year contract.
+In June 2022, Warrington Wolves announced the signing of Nicholson on a three-and-a-half-year contract.
+Nicholson played 18 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+He played in the clubs elimination playoff loss against St Helens.
+On 8 June 2024, Nicholson played in Warrington's 2024 Challenge Cup final loss against Wigan.

+Canberra Raiders

+On 12 July 2024, it was reported that he had signed for Canberra in the NRL on a three-year deal.
+In round 2 of the 2025 NRL season, Nicholson made his club debut for Canberra and scored two tries as they defeated Brisbane 32-22.

+Nicholson played 11 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.